fmerg/pymerkle/USAGE.md

 >>>
 ```

-If raw-bytes mode is disabled, care must be taken so that provided records
+If raw-bytes mode is disabled (see above), care must be taken so that provided
-fall under the requested encoding type, otherwise an `UndecodableRecord` error
+records fall under the requested encoding type, otherwise an `UndecodableRecord`
-gets raised and the construction is aborted:
+error gets raised and the construction is _aborted_:

 ```shell
 >>> tree = MerkleTree(b'\x74', encoding='utf-16', raw_bytes=False)